-Unlucky Colours for Zodiacs: Hues to Avoid at All Costs as per Your Sun Sign
+Unlucky colours for zodiacs: Hues to avoid at all costs as per your sun sign

 Libra — neon

 If there were an adjective to describe a Libran, it would be ‘well-balanced’.
-Denoted by the symbol of a weighing scale, the planet Venus governs them.
+Denoted by the symbol of a weighing scale, they are governed by the planet Venus.
 They love everything chic and classy and even their lucky colour palette consists of well-balanced hues.
 The zodiac’s unlucky colour is fluorescent or neon colours because they are jarring to their inner peace and make them feel imbalanced and out of control.

 Scorpio — white and pastel